 Alliance Capital, Alliance Holding, and Alliance are investment advisers registered under the Investment Advisers Act.
 Each U.S. Fund is registered with the Securities and Exchange Commission ("SEC") under the Investment Company Act and the shares of most U.S. Funds are qualified for sale in all states in the United States and the District of Columbia, except for U.S. Funds offered only to residents of a particular state.
 AGIS is registered with the SEC as a transfer agent.
 SCB LLC and AFD are registered with the SEC as broker-dealers.
-SCB LLC is a member of the NYSE and SCBL is a member of the London Stock Exchange.
-SCB LLC, SCBL and AFD are subject to minimum net capital requirements (\$10.1 million, \$6.3 million and
+SCB LLC is a member of the NYSE and SCBL is a member of the London subject to either approval or disapproval by the New York Superintendent of Insurance within a prescribed notice period.
+Under the New York Insurance Law and regulations, the terms of these agreements are to be fair and equitable, charges or fees for services performed are to be reasonable, and certain other standards must be met.
+Fees must be determined either with reference to fees charged to other clients for similar services or, in certain cases, which include the ancillary service agreements, based on cost reimbursement.

-\$9.6 million, respectively, at December 31, 2002) imposed by the SEC and Financial Services Authority on registered broker-dealers and had aggregate regulatory net capital of \$148.8 million, \$30.1 million and \$106.5 million, respectively, at December 31, 2002.
+Stock Exchange.
+SCB LLC, SCBL and AFD are subject to minimum net capital requirements (\$10.1 million, \$6.3 million and \$9.6 million, respectively, at December 31, 2002) imposed by the SEC and Financial Services Authority on registered broker-dealers and had aggregate regulatory net capital of \$148.8 million, \$30.1 million and \$106.5 million, respectively, at December 31, 2002.